Open Bible Data Home About News OET Key

 15That is why he is the mediator of a new covenant, so that those who are called may receive the promised eternal inheritance, since a death has occurred that redeems them from the transgressions committed under the first covenant.
 16For in the case of a will, it is necessary to establish the death of the one who made it, 17because a will takes effect only after the person's death; it is [fn]never in force while the person who made it is alive.
 18That is why even the first covenant was not inaugurated without blood.
 19For when Moses had proclaimed every commandment of the law to all the people, he took the blood of calves [fn]and goats, along with water, scarlet wool, and hyssop, and sprinkled the scroll itself and all the people, 20saying, “This is the blood of the covenant that God has ordained for you.”
 21In the same way, he sprinkled with blood the tabernacle and all the vessels used in worship.
 22Indeed, according to the law nearly everything is purified with blood, and without the shedding of blood there is no remission.

 23So it was necessary for the copies of the things in heaven to be purified with these sacrifices, but for the heavenly things themselves to be purified with better sacrifices than these.
-24For Christ did not enter holy places made with hands, which are copies of the true ones; he entered heaven itself, so that he might appear now before God on our behalf.
+24For Christ did not enter holy places made with hands, which are copies of the true ones; he entered heaven itself, so that he might now appear before God on our behalf.
 25Nor did he enter heaven to offer himself many times, as the high priest enters the holy places year after year with blood that is not his own, 26for then he would have had to suffer again and again since the foundation of the world.
-But now he has appeared once for all at the end of the ages to remove sin by the sacrifice of himself.
+But as it is, he has appeared once for all at the end of the ages to remove sin by the sacrifice of himself.
 27And just as it is appointed for men to die once and then face judgment, 28so also Christ, having been offered once to bear the sins of many, will appear a second time, not to bear sin, but to bring salvation to those who are eagerly waiting for him.

 Christ's Sacrifice Once for All